filius-fall/filius-fall.github.io/_posts/2021-01-11-Using-$emit.md

 We need to use this in the created because we should know the changes immediately when the component is created.

-***Note***: This is personal mistake i forgot that mounted(), created() and remaining life cycles are just functions that will execute according to their name so the scope will be applied to them so please be aware of the data variables you create during them like var new_entry cant be accessed across the Application.
+***Note***: This is personal mistake I forgot that mounted(), created() and remaining life cycles are just functions that will execute according to their name so the scope will be applied to them so please be aware of the data variables you create during them like var new_entry cant be accessed across the Application.